jro31/jethro-codes/_articles/my-story.md

 Finally, when that was all done, we moved onto Ruby on Rails, which brought it all together.

-The final projects were done in groups of four, where we had to collaborate in order to build a Ruby on Rails app in time "Demo Day", where the app would be presented.
+The final projects were done in groups of four, where we had to collaborate in order to build a Ruby on Rails app in time for "Demo Day", where the app would be presented.

 In my group, we built an app called 'Buidl' (don't ask), whose goal was to use the Github API to visualise a person's Github profile in a way that you could enter someone's Github username, and be presented with graphs about the types of projects they built, the languages they used etc.